-- Definition of a dynamic model: - Describes the components of the system that have interesting dynamic behavior - The dynamic model is described with - State diagrams: One state diagram for each class with interesting dynamic behavior - Classes without interesting dynamic behavior are not modeled with state diagrams - Sequence diagrams: For the interaction between classes - Purpose: - Detect and supply operations for the object model.
+- Definition of dynamic model: - Describes the components of the system that have interesting dynamic behavior. - The dynamic model is described with - State diagrams: One state diagram for each class with important dynamic behavior - Sequence diagrams: For the interaction between classes - Purpose: - Detect and supply methods for the object model

-How do we detect Operations?
+How do we detect Methods?

-- We look for objects, who are interacting and extract their "protocol" - We look for objects, who have interesting behavior on their own - Good starting point: Flow of events in a use case description - From the flow of events we proceed to the sequence diagram to find the participating objects.
+- Purpose: - Detect and supply methods for the object model - How do we do this? - We look for objects, who are interacting and extract their "protocol" - We look for objects, who have interesting behavior on their own - \blacktriangleright We start with the flow of events in a use case - From the flow of events we proceed to the sequence diagram